jonny-novikov/programmer-training/assessments/javascript1-1.md

 - [ ] Has a store of naughty words to check against
 - [ ] Will return a an array with all of the naughty words removed

+  pseudocode for swearbot

+  function takes a string, list of naughty words converts the string into a list compares that list with the list of naughty words using filter returns list with the naughty words removed

 ### Build a palindrome checker